chelahmy/prayertimes/README.md

 The C library was adapted from [PrayTimes.js](http://praytimes.org/code/).
 Apart from the prayer times calculations, this library also implements the required trignometry and square root routines so that it does not depend on the standard C math library.

-The library which is made of a single file [prayertimes.c](https://github.com/chelahmy/prayertimes/blob/master/prayertimes.c) has been tested to work with [ESP8266](https://en.wikipedia.org/wiki/ESP8266) using [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk).
+The library which is made of two files, [prayertimes.c](https://github.com/chelahmy/prayertimes/blob/master/prayertimes.c) and [atan.c](https://github.com/chelahmy/prayertimes/blob/master/atan.c), has been tested to work with [ESP8266](https://en.wikipedia.org/wiki/ESP8266) using [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk).

 Credits to [PrayTimes.org](http://praytimes.org) and to all those who had contributed to the works of calculating the Sun's position as seen from the Earth.
 May Allah bless we all.